Public Debate: National, Labour, Greens, ACT, TOP To Debate Doughnut Economics Policies For NZ

 Hosted by Paul Gilberd, Community Finance New Zealand

 Entry: Free, limited capacity.
-Register via the Doughnut Economics New Zealand MeetUp page.
+Register via the Doughnut Economics Advocates New Zealand MeetUp page.

 Doughnut Economics is a new economic framework to ensure no one falls short on life’s essentials such as food, housing, healthcare and political voice, while ensuring that collectively we do not overshoot our pressure on Earth’s systems such as a stable climate, fertile soils, and a protective ozone layer.